Keyboard shortcuts

 lowering_historyarraynoLoweringRecord per pass

-operating_pointsobjectnoreplayable updates over the one static payload
+operating_pointsobjectnoreplayable updates over the one static model JSON

 derivedobjectnooptional matrix stats, normalized solver table metadata, and cache keys